mdmarti/gp_vae_me/README.md

 Code for [paper](http://arxiv.org/abs/1907.04155)

 ## Overview

+**This is a version of the repo from the authors!! this will use pytorch rather than tensorflow, and will use bird data instead of the data from the paper.**
 Our approach utilizes Variational Autoencoders with Gaussian Process prior for time series imputation.

 * The inference model takes time series with missingness and predicts variational parameters for multivariate Gaussian variational distribution.